Penn1084/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep root /etc/passwd a script that Display lines containing the pattern “root” from the file /etc/passwd grep -c bin /etc/passwd a script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep root /etc/passwd --after-context=3 a script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+grep root /etc/passwd a script that Display lines containing the pattern “root” from the file /etc/passwd grep -c bin /etc/passwd a script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep root /etc/passwd --after-context=3 a script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. grep -v bin /etc/passwd a script thatDisplay all the lines in the file /etc/passwd that do not contain the pattern “bin”.